moomenabid/AWS_Serverless_Application/README.md

 # AWS Serverless Application
 In this project we are going to implement a simple serverless application using S3, API Gateway, Lambda, Step Functions and SES.
+The goal of the serverless application is to enable our trainer to send us training instructions in order to guide us through our muscle gaining journey.

 This project consists of 6 stages :
 - STAGE 1 : Configure Simple Email service (SES)